igrishaev/farseer/README.md

 - `:doc/title` (string).
 Describes either the API in general or an RPC method.

 - `:doc/description` (string).
-A description of an API in or an RCP method.
+A description of an API in or an RPC method.

 - `:doc/resource` (string).
 A path to a resource with the detailed text with examples, edge cases and so on.
 Useful when the text grows.